chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 footer
 ```

-As body and footer are optional, your commit message should at least have a type
+As body and footer are optional, your commit message should at least have a
-and a subject in a **title**.
+**title** with a type and a subject.

 #### Type